lumag/pinout/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>

-[Pinout.xyz](www.96boards.org/pinout/) is the successor to the popular Pi pinout website originally hosted on [http://pi.gadgetoid.com/pinout](http://pi.gadgetoid.com/pinout).
+[The 96Boards Pinout website](www.96boards.org/pinout/) is the successor to the popular Pi pinout website originally hosted on [http://pi.gadgetoid.com/pinout](http://pi.gadgetoid.com/pinout).

 To support translation efforts, and allow people to build tools with the data in this repository, this website is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).